Let’s talk about healthcare.

 What does this mean for your employees?

 Employees are struggling to keep up.
-Despite being covered on their employer’s plans, four in 10 workers say they are personally or know someone struggling paying medical bills.
+Despite being covered on their employer’s plans, 4 out of 10 workers say they are personally or know someone struggling paying medical bills.
 For millenials, that number is up to 52%.

 So it may be time to rethink how companies take care of their employees.
 Medical costs have skyrocketed with comparably little change to salaries and corporate revenue, so employees and businesses are struggling to adjust.
 As a larger portion of an employee’s paycheck goes toward healthcare, companies may want to consider alternative ways to support healthy lifestyles of employees.